 Authors are expected to consider carefully the list and order of authors before submitting their manuscript and provide the definitive list of authors at the time of the original submission.
 Any addition, deletion or rearrangement of author names in the authorship list should be made only before the manuscript has been accepted and only if approved by the journal Editor.
 To request such a change, the Editor must receive the following from the corresponding author:

-(a) The reason for the change in author list and (b) written confirmation (e-mail, letter) from all authors that they agree with the addition, removal or rearrangement.
+(a) The reason for the change in author list and (b) written confirmation (e-mail, letter) from all authors that they agree with the addition, removal, or rearrangement.
 In the case of addition or removal of authors, this includes confirmation from the author being added or removed.
-Only in exceptional circumstances will the Editor consider the addition, deletion or rearrangement of authors after the manuscript has been accepted.
-While the Editor considers the request, publication of the manuscript will be suspended.
+Only in exceptional circumstances will the Editor consider the addition, deletion, or rearrangement of authors after the manuscript has been accepted.
+While the Editor considers the request, the publication of the manuscript will be suspended.
 If the manuscript has already been published in an online issue, any requests approved by the Editor will result in a corrigendum.

 Article transfer service

 Upon acceptance of an article, authors will be asked to complete a 'Journal Publishing Agreement' (see more information on this).
 An e-mail will be sent to the corresponding author confirming receipt of the manuscript together with a 'Journal Publishing Agreement' form or a link to the online version of this agreement.

 Subscribers may reproduce tables of contents or prepare lists of articles including abstracts for internal circulation within their institutions.
 Permission of the Publisher is required for resale or distribution outside the institution and for all other derivative works, including compilations and translations.
 If excerpts from other copyrighted works are included, the author(s) must obtain written permission from the copyright owners and credit the source(s) in the article.